arosenkranz/scenarios/dd101-developer/05-synthetics/03-browser-test-one.md

 1. Click Chrome's **Back** button to return to the Edit Browser Test page.

 ### Edit the browser test

-If you have installed the Datadog Test Recorder extension, it will automatically make a request to the **Starting URL** you provided and display the results in the right-hand pane.
-You should see the Storedog homepage there now.

 You will now record a test to make the following assertion: **the coupon code block is displayed on the home page.**